hashbangcode/vlad/README.md

 * If you are using VirtualBox then you will need VirtualBox 4.3+
 * Ansible (with the Vagrant Ansible Plugin)

-Note that Ansible doesn't currently run on Windows so Vlad will only work on Linux or OSX systems.
+Vlad currently only works on Linux or OS X systems (Windows support for Ansible has only recently been added).

 To install Ansible use the following commands: